bkw777/peeko/README.md

 # PEEKO
+Logic analyzer based on a Raspberry Pi Pico

-This is a fork of [gusmanb/logicanalyzer](https://github.com/gusmanb/logicanalyzer) with redrawn PCBs
+This is a fork of [gusmanb/logicanalyzer](https://github.com/gusmanb/logicanalyzer) with new PCBs

 ![](PCB/out/peeko_with_level_shifter.top.jpg)
 ![](PCB/out/peeko_with_level_shifter.jpg)